NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 >**TIP:** The “angular-end” branch has the final state of this guide's tutorial.
 Feel free to [refer to the branch on GitHub](https://github.com/NativeScript/sample-Groceries/tree/angular-end) if you get stuck.

 <div class="exercise-end"></div>

+> **NOTE**: After completing this guide, if you’d like to start a new NativeScript and Angular 2 app—one that doesn’t clone Groceries—you can use the NativeScript CLI’s `tns create` command as such:
+> ```
+> tns create my-app-name --template https://github.com/NativeScript/template-hello-world-ng
+> ```

 ### Add target development platforms